Varian Fry: Back in the United States

 Fry wrote and spoke critically against U.S. immigration policies particularly relating to the fate of Jews in Europe.
 In a December 1942 issue of The New Republic, he wrote a scathing article titled: "The Massacre of Jews in Europe".

-Although by 1942 Fry had been terminated from his position at the Emergency Rescue Committee, American private rescuers acknowledged that his program in France had been uniquely effective, and recruited him in 1944 to provide behind-the-scenes guidance to the Roosevelt administration's late-breaking rescue program, the War Refugee Board.
+Other American refugee workers with experience in Europe, acknowledging that Fry's program in France had been effective, recruited him in 1944 to provide guidance to the Roosevelt administration's late-breaking refugee rescue program, the War Refugee Board.

 Fry published a book in 1945 about his time in France under the title Surrender on Demand, first published by Random House, 1945.
 (Its title refers to the 1940 French-German armistice clause requiring France to hand over to German authorities any refugee from "Greater Germany" the Gestapo might identify, a requirement Fry routinely violated.)
 A later edition was published by Johnson Books, in 1997, in conjunction with the U.S. Holocaust Museum.
 In 1968, the US publisher Scholastic (which markets mainly to children and adolescents) published a paperback edition under the title Assignment: Rescue.

 After the war, Fry worked as a journalist, magazine editor and business writer.
 He also taught college and was in film production.
 Feeling as if he had lived the peak of his life in France, he developed ulcers.
 Fry went into psychoanalysis and said that "as time went on, he grew more and more troubled."

 Fry and his wife Eileen divorced after he returned from France.
 She developed cancer and died on May 12, 1948.
 During her hospital convalescence, Fry visited her and read to her daily.
 At the end of 1948 or early 1949, Fry met Annette Riley, who was 16 years his junior.
 They married in 1950, had three children together, but were separated in 1966, possibly owing to his irrational behavior, believed to have been a result of manic depression.

 Fry died of a cerebral hemorrhage and was found dead in his bed on September 13, 1967, by the Connecticut State Police.
 He was buried at Green-Wood Cemetery, Brooklyn, New York with his parents.

 Fry's papers are held in Columbia University's Rare Book and Manuscript Library.